Survivorship Position Statement

 Our assessment of the current system for survivorship care is that it is inadequate and fragmented.
 For survivors and their families, they can experience:

-Without comprehensive support, these impacts can cascade and intensify, deepening inequities, limiting future opportunities, eroding emotional wellbeing, and placing increasing demands on healthcare and community systems.
+Without comprehensive support, these impacts can intensify, deepening inequities, limiting future opportunities, eroding emotional wellbeing, and placing increasing demands on healthcare and community systems.

 A critical gap in Australia is the lack of comprehensive, coordinated follow-up care that begins when active cancer therapy ends and continues throughout survivors' lives.